What is STA-BIL?

 There has been organized lawn mower racing in the U.S. and in England for more than 30 years, with the annual Fourth of July Race in Twelve Mile, Indiana and 12 hour lawn mower race in Wisborough Green, England the oldest known events.

 Yes, some high performance parts are available.
 Some racers have a few parts available, but it’s pretty much a build your own kind of thing.
-Go to the Forum and ask for who might have performance parts.

 Notice the question included “racing mower”, not the mower you cut grass with.
 For safety reasons we will never offer suggestions of how to make your family mower faster!